 was the German sociologist, Max Weber, who put it best as he concluded

-his famous lecture “Politics as a Vocation” in 1919, amid a pandemic and following the defeat of the First World War, calling for political
+his famous lecture “Politics as a Vocation” in 1919, amid a pandemic and following the defeat of the First World War, calling for a political

 hero – as opposed to one who has been mythologized: